TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 3 - Blurry To Visible -> An image becomes visible from a blurry start while a loader goes from 0 to 100%

+4 - Box Scroll Into ViewPort -> COntenet boxes automatically slide from both sides into the view port as the user scrolls down